igiannakas/A4T-mods/README.md

 Please note that the M2 heatset is still needed to guide the filament through to the cutter and is fitted underneath the extruder adaptor filament path, here:
 ![image](https://github.com/user-attachments/assets/fa32d39c-94a1-4545-967f-58132c1e456e)

+# Assembly tips
+As the filament paths are now tigther than the original designs (2.1mm in diameter) you may need a 2mm drill bit to ream them out slightly if they are too tight for filament to pass through easily.

+The **WWG2 extruder has shrinkage compensation for ABS like materials already built in** the base design, from which these mods are derived from.
+So in theory you shouldnt need to scale the parts.

+The **A4T AFC parts do not have shrinkage compensation baked in the CAD**, so you'll need to apply your material shrinkage compensation as per the base design instructions.

 Happy printing!